 - then the directories from the GPR_PROJECT_PATH and ADA_PROJECT_PATH environment variables;

 - then the directories from the Project_Path attribute;

 In the example above, agg2.gpr's project path is not influenced by the attribute agg1'Project_Path, nor is agg1 influenced by agg2'Project_Path.

 This can potentially lead to errors.
 Consider the following example:-- -- +---------------+ +----------------+ -- | Agg1.gpr |-=--includes--=-->| Agg2.gpr | -- | 'project_path| | 'project_path | -- | | | | -- +---------------+ +----------------+ -- : : -- includes includes -- : : -- v v -- +-------+ +---------+ -- | P.gpr |<---------- withs --------| Q.gpr | -- +-------+---------\ +---------+ -- | | -- withs | -- | | -- v v -- +-------+ +---------+ -- | R.gpr | | R'.gpr | -- +-------+ +---------+

 When looking for p.gpr, both aggregates find the same physical file on the disk.
 However, it might happen that with their different project paths, both aggregate projects would in fact find a different r.gpr.
 Since we have a common project (p.gpr) "with"ing two different r.gpr, this will be reported as an error by the builder.

 Directories are relative to the location of the aggregate project file.

-This attribute affects the external values as seen in the rest of the aggreate projects, and in the aggregated projects.
+This attribute affects the external values as seen in the rest of the aggregate project, and in the aggregated projects.

 The exact value of external a variable comes from one of three sources (each level overrides the previous levels):

-These override the value given by the attribute, so that users can override the value set in the (presumably shared with others in his team) aggregate project.
+- Environment variables.
+These override the value given by the attribute, so that users can override the value set in the (presumably shared with others team members) aggregate project.